July 5, 2016

 The owner began keeping a diary of the strange events.
 The diary tells that on the night of October 13, 1875, a teacher employed by the family was alone in his room.

 Halloween Treat!
 Seymour Simon had this book recorded by a narrator who has a famous "haunted" voice (he used to be a narrator for The Twilight Zone television series).
-Click below if you would like to hear this selection read aloud.
+Click below if you would like to hear a selection of the book read aloud.
 But we warn you, if you are someone who is easily scared, you might not want to press play!

 Posted by: Liz Nealon